CEDAR RIVER GOLF COURSE at Shanty Creek Resorts

 As evidenced by the above photos, the layout is contoured into the natural rolling terrain, providing not only some unique shot opportunities - but also some "unique shot

 opportunities" as in photography.
 Rated in "The Top Ten You Can Play" by Golf Magazine, Cedar River is 7000 yards of traditional golf at its finest, providing experiences that can

 be enjoyed by experts and novices alike.
 Four sets of tee boxes play to yardages and slopes that measure 6989/144, 6528/136, 5963/126 for men and 145 for women, and

 5315/128.
 As the slope ratings indicate, this can be one tough golf course.
-There is a rhythm and flow to the layout however, with an ample mix of holes providing wide landing
+However, there is a rhythm and flow to the layout with an ample mix of holes providing wide landing

-areas and also those demanding precise tee shots and approaches.
-Throughout, golfers will find outstanding conditioning from tee to green, and will encounter large putting
+areas as well as those that demand precise tee shots and approaches.
+Golfers will find outstanding conditioning throughout the course, from tee to green, and will encounter

 The five par threes at Cedar River are very playable, and are reasonable in length from the blue tees (between 144 and 183 yards long).
 Most often there is an opening in front or

 on either side, with sand traps often framing the putting surfaces and suggesting the preferable entry zone.
 The par fives, with the exception of the beautiful 604 yard 18th (first